Republic1024/Republic1024/README.md

-# Hi, This Republic! 👋
+# Hi, This is Republic! 👋

 Welcome to my GitHub profile! 🌟